matthew-e-brown/assignmatts/src/templates.typ

         set par(leading: 1.15em)
         set text(1.15em)

-        // If there's a title alone on its own title page, it doesn't need any padding below it. let title-padding = if title-page and not table-of-contents {
+        // If there's a title alone on a title page, it doesn't need extra padding below it. let title-padding = if title-page and preamble == none {
             0pt
         } else {
             3.25em